Fox Island: Dynamite operations

 We have a very important announcement to make.
 The Czar of Russia is in America.
 He is, in fact, hiding within twenty miles of Detroit.
 He left somebody to act Czar and run Russia for him, while he tried to have a little peace and rest.
 He arrived in this country last fall and took up his residence on Fox Island, a little bit of land in a lonely part of the Detroit River, far from the track of vessels.
 Everyone will remember the tremendous nitro-glycerine explosion which took place a while ago on Fox Island.
 It shook the windows 100 miles away.
-It caught the Czar just as he was splitting wood to prepeare his noonday meal and it landed him in a haystack thirteen miles southwest of Tolego.
+It caught the Czar just as he was splitting wood to prepeare his noonday meal and it landed him in a haystack thirteen miles southwest of Toledo.
 The Czar was never found.
 As the Czar left Fox Island so suddenly, he hadn't time to take even a nickel along with him and so had to walk into Toledo.
 He was put off seven Canada Southern trains before he reached Amherstsburg.
 With tears in his eyes Alexander told a reporter of The Free Press that he thought it wasn't likely that lightning would strike twice in the same place, so he again took up his residence among the lower islands of the Detroit, and spent the time fishing at Lime-Kiln Crossing.
 The second day, just as he had hooked on the biggest perch of the season, the water seemed to heave up under him and instead of landing the fish he was himself landed on a tree top near Essex Center, Ontario, some sixteen miles inland.
 Again he was short of cash and it took ten trains to take him consecutively into Detroit and over then he had to walk from the Junction to The Free Press office, where he arrived at a quarter past 6 last evening.
 It was supposed to be the drill scow that blew up in the Detroit River last week, but his Majesty knows better.
 It was the Nihilists.